AlexanderLundqvist/IV1351-project/README.md

 This repository contains the project in the course IV1351.
 The project is a design and implementation of a DBMS for the fictional school Sound Good.

 ## Queries printout:
+The query for ensemble_spots is omitted since the data has to be changed manually.

 ```
 soundgood=# SELECT * FROM all_lessons;
    month   | nr_of_lessons